Sales Tax & Use Tax

 - Purpose: You may be entitled to a refund from the increase in sales tax upon approval from our Department.

-Tourism Improvement District Semi-Annual Report (PDF)
+Tourism Improvement District Semi-Annual Report:

 - Who should use it: Businesses operating within or doing business in a Tourism Improvement District (STAR Bond District).